Main content starts here.

 Last Updated March 1, 2024

-What is Imported Infectious Diseases?
+What is Imported Infectious Disease?

-(dysentery, typhoid, rabies, dengue fever, malaria, measles, etc.)
+(Dysentery, typhoid, rabies, dengue fever, malaria, measles, etc.)

 • Let's get a vaccination

-Avoid raw vegetables, cut fruits, raw seafood, and unheated meat.
+Avoid raw vegetables, cut fruits, raw seafood and unheated meat.

-Avoid fresh milk, ice cream, yogurt, etc.
+Avoid freshly squeezed milk, ice cream, yogurt, etc.

-At your destination, wear long sleeves and long pants, and be careful not to expose your bare skin as much as possible.
+At your destination, wear long sleeves and long pants and be careful not to expose your bare skin as much as possible.

 Use insect repellents (repellents) appropriately.

-After entering Japan, take measures to prevent mosquito bites for about two weeks, even if you have no symptoms.
+After entering Japan, take measures to prevent mosquito bites for about two weeks even if you have no symptoms.

-• Don't approach or touch animals unnecessarily.
+• Do not approach or touch animals unnecessarily

 Contact information